 This is something that trustees need to think carefully about.
 After MAT accounts were published in February, the National Association of Head Teachers called for a national framework for salaries to "avoid gaps opening up between the lowest and highest-paid people in any school".

-Eileen Milner, the chief executive of the Education and Skills Funding Agency, then wrote to the chairs of trusts that were paying two or more schools commissioner, told the National Governance Association's London regional conference in April that it was not good practice for the lead executive in an academy trust to also be a trustee.
-NGA and many trustees agree, as this blurs the accountability line in MATs.
+Eileen Milner, the chief executive of the Education and Skills Funding Agency, then wrote to the chairs of trusts that were paying two or more salaries between £100,000 and £150,000, asking them to justify their decisions.
+The Academies Financial Handbook requires trust boards to ensure their approach to executive pay is transparent, proportionate and justifiable.